treethought/flask-assistant/docs/source/responses.rst

 ------------------------

 Provide the user with a `Suggestion Chip`_ to hint at responses to continue or pivot the conversation.
-The suggestion text is sent as a query to API.AI when selected and therefore should match a *User Says* phrase for the intent to be triggered.
+The suggestion text is sent as a query to Dialogflow when selected and therefore should match a *User Says* phrase for the intent to be triggered.

 So given the following intents: